-- Is it really possible to work through this, put the past behind us and move on?
+- Is it really possible to put the past behind us?

-- Can I or will I ever learn to trust my partner again?
+- Can I ever trust my partner again?

 Dealing with infidelity is never easy – it is one of the most difficult challenges to any relationship.
 Many of your deepest questions can only be answered by the partner who has had the affair.
-Yet, the one who has the affair often finds openness difficult, and he or she can be overwhelmed by the shame and guilt.
-They do not know what to do with the profound hurt that they see they have caused in their partner’s eyes.
+Yet, the one who has the affair often finds openness difficult, and he or she can be overwhelmed by the shame and the profound hurt that they see they have caused in their partner’s eyes.

 Recovering is difficult, uncomfortable, yet at the same time meaningful work.
 Dr. Ottawa believes that it is one of the most important, life changing work that individuals in their lifetime can do.
 It will bring peace of mind and well-being for you and your relationship and for all those who are touched by it.